 Frank: Oh, Rocky.
 I didn’t know he drank 7-Up either.
 You go out with him now?

 Dean: Yeah, what the hell?
 I’m gettin’ tired of them girls.

 (Dean was dating a girl named Rocky at the time.)

-From The Latin Casino Dean & Frank do their Rat Pack schtick for the show's conclusion.
-Boy is Dean drunk here, they did 2 shows a night.
+From The Latin Casino - Dean & Frank do their Rat Pack schtick for the show's conclusion.
+Boy is Dean drunk here.

 While Dean stuck to the same songs every night Frank switched things up a bit as the tour progressed.
 Sinatra began the engagement opening with a disco version of 'All Or Nothing At All,' a tune he introduced on Sinatra and Friends, his TV special from April of that year.
 He must have realized the song was a stiff because by the time you arrived at the Latin Casino he dropped 'All Or Nothing At All' and replaced it with a more traditionally arranged 'I've Got You Under My Skin' which was a real crowd pleaser.